AnyChart/docs.anychart.com/Basic_Charts_Types/Bullet_Chart.md

 {sample}BCT\_Bullet\_Chart\_07{sample}

+**Note:** This chart contains 3 markers in one data set.
+It was done for demonstration purpose.
+But to avoid complexity we recommend to **limit markers number to two**.

 ### Style

 For clearer distinction between markers it is very useful to adjust style settings of markers.
 There are three